skhunDC/Annual_Raise/README.txt

   while preserving the original horizontal layout on large displays.
 - Expanded large-screen department columns so three-card layouts have generous width for the rank, slider, and pay data without horizontal scrolling.
+- Removed the raise/percent/hourly column headers and tightened the minimum department card width for a more compact grid on all breakpoints.

 See `AGENTS.md` for repository contribution guidelines.